rickabrac/iOSMultiSearch/README.md

 ## Errata

-• In Xcode 13.1 (the latest version currently runnable on my personal machine), the view controller snapshot tests fail due to claimed insufficient permissions on a clone of this repository.
+• In Xcode 13.1 (the latest version currently runnable on my machine), the view controller snapshot tests fail due to claimed insufficient permissions on a clone of this repository.
 Hopefully this problem does not occur in newer versions of Xcode.